charvey2718/nox/README.md

 # Inference - Use provided weights to remove stars from images

 1. Ensure you have installed all the relevant packages as per the imports in `nox.py`.
-I recommend use a [`venv` virtual environment](https://docs.python.org/3/library/venv.html) for this, but that is up to you.
+I recommend using a [`venv` virtual environment](https://docs.python.org/3/library/venv.html) for this, but that is up to you.
 1. Copy the `generator_color.h5` and `generator_grayscale.h5` weights files into the same directory as `nox.py`.
 1. Set the desired global parameters on lines 26 to 44.
 These variables cover settings for both inference and training.
 For inference the relevant ones are:
    - Set `n_channels` to `1` to process grayscale images, or to convert color images to grayscale before processing.
 Otherwise leave `n_channels` as `3`.